Raj2001-cel/CloudArchitecturesBusted/README.md

 This Repository will contain 15 architectures that will help you understand different usecases of services.
-This is will help you go from ZERO TO HERO in designing  architectures with cloud.
+This  will help you go from ZERO TO HERO in designing  architectures with cloud.